Rollins School of Public Health | Faculty Profile

 Faculty, Environmental Health

 Longxiang Li is an environmental health scientists.
 His research focus on assessing human exposure to environmental pollutants, as well as the potential health effects.
-He has a particular interest in the effects of unconvential oil and gas development (better known as fracking) on local residents.
+He has a particular interest in the effects of unconventional oil and gas development (better known as fracking) on local residents.
 Funded by National Institute of Health, he is developing a satellite-based machine learning exposure model to better understand their influences.
 Dr. Li is also interested in indoor air pollutants, such as radon.
 He has developed high-resolution radon models, which enable health scientists to investigate other health effects of radon.
 Before joining Emory in 2024, Dr. Li studied and worked at Harvard T.H.
 Chan School of Public Health.

 View Resume